LukeGrahamLandry/franca/examples/circuit/README.md

 // TODO: don't always recompile everything when loading a new circuit. it might reuse some custom components.
 //       and don't reset the state.fr every time because bootstrapping the comptime stuff takes ~50ms. just reset when arena is getting too full.
 //       similarly don't bother recompiling the natives every time. import them from the host exe (if not inlinable).
-// TODO: if i want to let you edit the circuit in the ui, move this loading to another thread
+// TODO: if i want to let you edit the circuit in the ui,
-//       and have two copies that swap when you change something so it doesn't hang the ui while compiling the new one.
+//       have two copies that swap when you change something so it doesn't hang the ui while compiling the new one.
-//       doesn't matter rn because biggest one i have is 100ms but once i support more complecated schmeatic hub things it will be a problem.
 ```